 QUEST FOR LOVE, Antonia’s debut short as writer/ director starring Kerry Condon (Galway Film Fleadh ’18), received glowing praise.
 2019 saw Antonia make confident strides into directing, with her second short ACRE FALL BETWEEN featuring as part of THE UNCERTAIN KINGDOM project (BFI/NI screen).
 Receiving full star reviews, Peter Bradshaw (Guardian) commented ‘the most purely ambitious film for me is Antonia Campbell-Hughes’s Acre Fall Between, a disquietingly hallucinatory, dreamlike event taking place on the deserted Irish border.’
 Antonia was awarded the Screen Ireland POV/Catalyst fund for her first feature It Is In Us All as writer/director, shot on location in Ireland 2020, led by Cosmo Jarvis.
 Antonia co-writes with long-time collaborator director Alexandra McGuinness and is performing a leading role in LUCIA, set for 2021 EU shoot with US/ Screen Ireland support.

-This event is organised with the support of Screen Skills Ireland.
+This event is organised with the support of the BAI.